CV Layout Examples & Design Tips to Get You Hired This Year

 For example, if you are applying to a large established company in a more conservative industry, a classic, professional CV layout will likely serve you best.

-For the best CV examples, take a look at our Standard and Monte CV templates.
+For the best CV examples, take a look at our professional CV templates, such as the Standard and Monte CV templates.
 These two designs feature good examples of simple but effective CV templates:

 Standard CV Template